-- Heading level 1 (h1) - The Google logo and a link named "Google," pointing to the Google home page, have level 1 headings.
+- Heading level 1 (H1): The Google logo and a link named "Google" that points to the Google home page.

-- Heading level 3 (h3) - Each search result and each ad title is a heading level 3.
+- Heading level 3 (H3): Each individual search result and each ad title is an H3 heading.

-- Search result lists.
-Both the search results and ads are implemented as ordered lists and can be quickly accessed through keyboard commands supported in common screen readers.
+Both the search results and ads are in ordered lists so you can get to them quickly with keyboard commands.

 Accessibility on Android

-You might also be interested in joining our Google Accessibility user community.
-Discover new solutions, share tips on using Google services, and discuss accessibility issues with fellow Google users.
-You can also share feedback with us.
+You can join the Google Accessibility user community to discover new solutions, share tips on using Google services, and discuss accessibility issues with fellow Google users.